OpenHack/openhack.github.com/iowa_city/index.markdown

 Unless otherwise noted, we meet **the 3rd Sunday of each month**.

-* 1-4pm on Sunday, January 20th, 2013 at TBD (near downtown Iowa City)
+* 1-4pm on Sunday, January 20th, 2013 at [Busy Coworking](http://busycoworking.com/).
+We will be joined by the new [Iowa Open Source Hardware meetup](http://www.meetup.com/Iowa-Open-Source-Hardware-meetup/).

 ### Past meetups